python/cpython/Doc/library/importlib.rst

 .. function:: _incompatible_extension_module_restrictions(*, disable_check)

    A context manager that can temporarily skip the compatibility check for extension modules.
-By default the check is abled and will fail when a single-phase init module is imported in a subinterpreter.
+By default the check is enabled and will fail when a single-phase init module is imported in a subinterpreter.
    It will also fail for a multi-phase init module that doesn't explicitly support a per-interpreter GIL, when imported